TextGenes/subtitletools/README.md

 Credit: Joschka Rick

-The VBA scripts and formula here to be loaded/copied and applied in excel:
+The VBA scripts and formula here to be loaded/copied and run in excel:
 > 2 VBA speaker timings time format

 > 2b VBA speaker timings spacing